Scarano/Headword/README.md

  1. Honestly, modern OCR software already has decent language modeling for commonly-used languages baked in, so for typical OCR needs in industry, the marginal utility of a post-processing system like this is small.
  2. This particular system is complicated and difficult to use.
 There are a lot of hyperparameters.

 However, if you have text data with OCR errors (and an error-free training corpus that is better-matched to the OCR text than the OCR system's language model training), then maybe Headword will be of use to you.
-In that case, feel free to get in touch.
+In that case, feel free to get in touch for assistance.

 ## License